 The Catacombs of Praetextatus

-Praetextatus Catacombs were constructed way back the second century.
+Praetextatus Catacombs were built way back the second century.
 They were initially founded by an aristocratic Roman family and were originally intended for their own family use only.
 Eventually, however, the catacombs turned out to be the top burial spot for the prominent pagan and aristocratic Roman personages.

 The Catacombs Od San Sebastiano